26 Best language courses online to become multilingual

 Pricing: Free | Premium from $66 | Premium Plus from $166

-BBC Languages (view) is an archived resource featuring language classes online in a handful of languages including English, French, Spanish, Italian, German, Greek, Portuguese and Real Chinese.
+BBC Languages (view) is an archived resource featuring linguistic classes in a handful of languages including English, French, Spanish, Italian, German, Greek, Portuguese and Real Chinese.
 It also offers instructional content on languages of the British Isles including Welsh, Irish, Scottish Gaelic, Ulster Scots, Cornish, Manx, and Guernésiais.

 Content ranges from short articles and downloadable printouts to videos and quick guides.
-BBC online language courses also offer a section on Languages of the World where you can quickly explore alphabets, key phrases, and important cultural facts.
+BBC Languages also offer a section on Languages of the World where you can quickly explore alphabets, key phrases, and important cultural facts.

 Rating: 4.5 ★★★☆☆ | Price: Free classes | Status: Archived.